 – Mix cream cheese with sour cream, add sugar and vanilla sugar and beat until it is creamy; add egg yolks and mix well.

 – In a bowl mix pudding powder with sugar and a little bit of the cream, then add remaining cream and add it to the cheese and mix well.

-- Add firm egg white and mix it carefully.
+– Add firm egg white and mix carefully.

-- Fill dough into the spring form and bake it on 375 F for about 1 hour.
+– Fill dough into the spring form and bake it on 375 F for about 1 hour.
 Test with a toothpick.
-Place some parchment paper on top for the last 10 minutes of the baking time ion case cake looks too brown, should not get very brown, just a little bit.
+Place some parchment paper on top for the last 10 minutes of the baking time in case the cake got too brown.
+This cake should never get very brown, just a little bit.

 – Release from the form when cake has completely cooled off.

-It has been proven that this cake won't decrease in size as it happens often to cakes after the baking process.
-This is a proven recipe from a Facebook friend.
+It has been proven that this cake won’t decrease in size as it happens often to cakes after the baking process.
+This is a proven recipe.

 In cups and not using quark – from Facebook Follower Manuela B.

 1 lb.
 Ricotta Cheese